-You can download a free copy of The Awakening PDF by Kate Chopin by clicking the button found below.
-Depending on what device you are using the PDF book will either open in a new tab or will download to your device.
+You can download your free copy of The Awakening PDF by clicking the button below.
+Depending on what device you are using, the PDF book will either open in a new tab or download to your device.

-If you would like to download a copy of The Awakening PDF to your device, you can right-click either of the buttons and choose “Save As…”.
+If you would like to download a copy of The Awakening book to your device, you can right-click the button and choose “Save As…”.

 Is The Awakening PDF Free To Download?

 Yes, it is!
 The Awakening was first published in 1899 so it is now in the public domain.
 You are therefore welcome to download and read it for free.
 We hope you enjoy it!